lewagon/dotfiles/WARMUP-DELETE-AFTER-MERGE.md

 ### Day 1

-- SQL design already fairly easy ?

-Otherwise just a make a query to get all the patients from DB like in lecture
+- Draw a users table with 3 fields: id, first_name and last_name

 ### Day 2

-- SQL design for hacker news or just add one record to the table `students` using `sqlite3`
+- make a query to get all the patients from DB like in lecture

 ### Day 3